Hornsby Emergency Dentist | Hornsby Emergency Dental

 If injury involves laceration of the oral soft tissue, first aid care involves applying pressure with gauze until haemostasis is achieved or upon arrival to the dental clinic.
 In the case of a small laceration, your dentist may advise you to keep applying pressure to promote healing, however larger lacerations may require sutures.

 If tooth decay and gum disease are not addressed early, the advanced stages of either can result in localised infection around the affected teeth.
-Emergency dental treatment should be sought for this because if left untreated, can result in fever, pain, lethargy, mobility and/or tenderness.
+Emergency dental care treatment should be sought for this because if left untreated, can result in fever, pain, lethargy, mobility and/or tenderness.

 In more severe cases, spread of infection to surrounding tissues can result in a diffuse inflammatory response characterised by swelling, redness, and warmth of overlying skin.
 Other symptoms include pain, fever, malaise, tenderness to palpation, lockjaw, and difficulty swallowing.